ldlaur/rarsjs/README.md

 ```

 ## Web UI
-Clang with support for WASM (if you're using macOS, make sure you're not using AppleClang), node and npm
+Clang with support for WASM (if you're using macOS, ensure you're not using AppleClang), node and npm
 ```
 npm install
 npm run dev # for a developement live reload server